GDAccountRecover/GDAR/README.md

 # GDAccountRecover
-Account Recover for the game Geometry Dash, it uses brute force dictionary and free proxies (for now).
+Account Recover for the game Geometry Dash, it uses brute force dictionary, doesn't use proxies (for now).

 # Download
 You can download it [here.](https://github.com/GDAccountRecover/GDAccountRecover/releases)